cloudera-labs/hms-mirror/README.md

 - Partitioned tables must have data that is 'discoverable' via `MSCK`.
   NOTE: The METADATA activity and REDUCER restrictions to the number of BUCKETs can dramatically affect this.- The number of partitions in the source ACID tables must be below the `partitionLimit` (default 500).
 This strategy may not be successful when the partition count is above this, and we won't even attempt the conversion.
 Check YARN for the progress of jobs with a large number of partitions/buckets.
 Progress many appear stalled from 'hms-mirror'.
 - ACID table migration to Hive 1/2 is NOT supported due to the lack of support for "INSERT OVERWRITE" on transactional tables.
 Hive 1/2 to Hive 3 IS support and the target of this implementation.
 Hive 3 to Hive 3 is also supported.

+#### Replace ACID `-r` or `--replace`

+When downgrading ACID tables during migration, the `-r` option will give you the option to 'replace' the original ACID table with the a table that is no longer ACID.
+This option is only available along with the `-da` and `SQL` data strategy options.

+### Intermediate/Common Storage Options

+When bridging the gap between two clusters, you may find they can't share/link storage.
+In this case, using one of these options will help you with the transfer.

+The `-is` or `--intermediate-storage` option is consider a transient location that both cluster can share, see, and have access to.
+The strategies for transferring data (EXPORT_IMPORT, SQL, HYBRID) will use this location to facilitate the transfer.
+This is a common strategy when migrating from on-prem environments to the cloud.

+The `-cs` or `--common-storage` option is similar to `-is` but this option ends up being the final resting place for the data, not just the transfer location.
+And with this option, we can streamline the jumps required to migrate data.
+Again, this location needs to be accessible to both clusters.

 ### Non-Native Hive Tables (Hbase, KAFKA, JDBC, Druid, etc..)